-Our interests in tocopherol bioorganic chemistry includes activity in organic synthesis as well as protein biochemistry, structuiral biology, and analytical biochemistry.
+Our interests in bioorganic chemistry include activity in organic synthesis as well as protein and lipid biochemistry, structural biology, and analytical biochemistry.

-Strong collaborations with active groups in the US and Europe mean that we are direcetly invovled with aspects of tocopherol biokinetics, intracellular location, and mode of activity of the tocopherol transfer protein, TTP, and other lipid trnasfer proteins, as weel as proteins that interact with membranes at some point in their biochemistry.
+Strong collaborations with active groups in the Canada, the US, and Europe mean that we are directly involved with aspects of vitamin E (tocopherol) biokinetics, intracellular location, the mechanism of action of the tocopherol transfer protein (TTP), and other lipid transfer proteins, as well as proteins that interact with phospholipid membranes.

 Every hydrophobic ligand would have trouble moving about the aqueous portion of cells were it not for specific transfer proteins.
 Transfer proteins exist for retinoids, sterols, fatty acids, phospholipids, cholesterol, vitamin D and, of course, vitamin E (tocopherols).
 Each ligand has particular biochemistry to which the transfer protein must be attuned.

 For instance, the sterol binding proteins (SBP) and ceramide transfer proteins (CERT) are coordinated so that the biosynthesis of both cholesterol and ceramides are controlled together.
 Since tocopherols are vitamins, there is no necessity for controlling biosynthesis in mammalian tissue, but we, and our collaborators, have shown that the tocopherol transfer protein (TTP) has a critical role to play in transporting tocopherol to particular membranes involved in vesicular traffic (i.e. VLDL secretion from liver cells) or to those membranes that are prone to lipid peroxidation.

-We are looking at the features that control the rates of tocopehrol delivery to membranes by the TTP.
-To this end we have developed FRET assays using our fluorescent tocopherol derivative NBD-alpha-Tocopherol.
-By varying the composition of membrane acceptor, as well as making mutations in the transfer protein, we (along with Dr. Danny Manor, at Case Western Reserve University) have begun to decipher those features necessary for membrane recognition by TTP, and phosphlipids that effect efficeint transfer.
+We are looking at the features that control the rates of tocopherol delivery to membranes by TTP.
+To this end we have developed FRET assays using our fluorescent tocopherol derivative NBD-alpha-tocopherol.
+By varying the phospholipid composition of membrane acceptor, as well as making mutations in the transfer protein, we (along with Dr. Danny Manor

-We base our experiemnts on two majo techniques.
-One, mentioned above is fluorescnece energy resonance transfer (FRET), and the other is called Dual Polarization Interferometry (DPI) We are using Farfield Scientific's AnaLight200.
-In brief, this is a surface adsorption technique that allows one to adsorb phosphlipid vesicles onto a sensor chip creating immobilized bilayers.
+We base our protein experiments on two major techniques.
+One, mentioned above, is fluorescence energy resonance transfer (FRET), and the other is called Dual Polarization Interferometry (DPI) using Biolin Scientific’s AnaLight200.
+In brief, this is a surface adsorption technique that allows us to adsorb phospholipid vesicles onto a sensor chip creating immobilized bilayers.
 We can then measure the thickness, density, and mass of this layer.
 Stable phospholipid layers can also have protein adsorbed to them.
-From similar measuremnts of mass and thickness, we can calculate affinities of proteins for particular phospholipid membranes.
+From similar measurements of mass and thickness, we can calculate affinities of proteins for particular phospholipid membranes.
 All of this work lends support to the proposed mechanism(s) of these protein in vivo.